chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 - ❌ **Cannot use wallet for any payments** → All payments must use debit card

 **Why this rule?**
-- All contributions must go through payment processors (Stripe/Paystack)
+- All contributions must go through payment processors (Stripe)
 - Ensures fees are collected properly
 - Better security and fraud prevention
 - Consistent payment tracking